pnp/powershell/documentation/Set-PnPStructuralNavigationCacheWebState.md

 # Set-PnPStructuralNavigationCacheWebState

 ## SYNOPSIS
-Enable or disable caching for all webs in a site collection.
+Enable or disable caching for a web.

 ## SYNTAX